Baggage allowance

 Luggage is weighed as passengers check in at the airport.

 On commercial transportation, mostly with airlines, the baggage allowance is the amount of checked baggage or hand/carry-on luggage the company will allow per passenger.
 There may be limits on the amount that is allowed free of charge and hard limits on the amount that is allowed.

 The limits vary per airline and depend on the class, elite status, ticket type, flight origin, and destination.
 If a flight is booked with another flight, it may also have different limits (e.g., if another flight on the same ticket is a long-haul flight).
 The exact baggage conditions are mentioned in the ticket information online.

 Types of baggage

-There are two types of baggage on aircraft, which are treated differently: checked baggage and hand/carry-on luggage.
+There are two types of baggage on aircraft, which are treated differently: checked baggage and cabin/hand/carry-on luggage.
 Transportation companies have rules on the weight and size of both types.

 The weight is usually the limiting factor for checked baggage stored in the aircraft hold.
 All checked items are generally weighed by the airline during check-in, and if they exceed the limit, the passenger is informed by the airline.
 To avoid any fees, the passenger often must switch some of the items found in the suitcase to another suitcase or else carry it on.

 Carry-on luggage is judged primarily by size.
 Bags are measured by dimension or in total linear measurement (length + width + height).
-However, there may also be other restrictions on the types of belongings that can be carried on the plane.
+Although the European airlines follower similar size limit, which is 22x16x8 in, and weight limit, which is between 15 and 22 lb, the actual limits vary by airlines.
+There may also be other restrictions on the types of belongings that can be carried on the plane.